ArpitaMallick/Python-Beginner-Projects/README.md

-# Python-GuessTheNumber
+# Python beginner Projects
-A simple and fun game that asks the user to guess the number generated
+Here are a few easy and short python projects that a beginner can take up!